mring33621/small-search-micro-qrk/README.md

 # small-search-micro-qrk Project

 ---
-A mini Quarkus App that uses small-search.
+A mini Quarkus App that uses [small-search](https://github.com/mring33621/small-search).

-Intent is to:
+My intent is to:
 - learn about quarkus
 - play with various web things

+What I have done so far:
+1) traditional form submission with page load
+2) form submission with JS fetch to append results to same page
+3) form submission with htmx to present results on same page
+4) form submission with Hotwire Turbo to present results on same page (currently broken)

 ---

 This project uses Quarkus, the Supersonic Subatomic Java Framework.